The 9 best hair dryers for curly hair, reviewed by our curly experts

 Diffuser has to be purchased separately

-I've had my Helios for years and it still works as well as it did the first day I unboxed it.
-It's the model I keep coming back to, even after trialling countless hair dryers over my near-decade in this industry.
-It's just good.
+I've had my Helios for years and it still works as well as the day I unboxed it.
+It's the dryer I always come back to, even after trialling countless tools over my decade in the beauty industry.
+It's just great.
 Unpretentious, extremely powerful and easy to use, it has simple controls and well-made attachments that come on and off with ease.

-See our full ghd Helios review for more details on this dryer
+See our full ghd Helios review for a thorough guide to its capabilities

 The best hair dryer for curly, coily and Afro hair